ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Default value: `1`.

-## query_result_cache_size {#query-result-cache-size}

-Maximum size of the query result cache in bytes.
-0 means disabled.
-This is a server-level setting which takes effect only after server restart.

-Possible values:

--   Positive integer >= 0.

-Default value: `1073741824` (ca. 1 GB.)

 ## query_result_cache_min_query_runs {#query-result-cache-min-query-runs}

-Minimum number a SELECT query must run before its result is stored in the query result cache.
+Minimum number a SELECT query must run before its result is stored in the [query result cache](../query-result-cache.md).

 Possible values:

 - Positive integer >= 0.

 Default value: `0`

-## query_result_cache_max_entries {#query-result-cache-max-entries}

-Maximum number of SELECT query results in the query result cache.
-This is a server-level setting which takes effect only after server restart.

-Possible values:

-- Positive integer >= 0.

-Default value: `1024`

-## query_result_cache_max_entry_size {#query-result-cache-max-entry-size}

-Maximum size in bytes SELECT query results may have to be saved in the query result cache.
-This is a server-level setting which takes effect only after server restart.

-Possible values:

-- Positive integer >= 0.

-Default value: `33554432` (ca. 33 MB)

-## query_result_cache_max_entry_records {#query-result-cache-max-entry-records}

-Maximum number of records SELECT query results may have to be saved in the query result cache.
-This is a server-level setting which takes effect only after server restart.

-Possible values:

-- Positive integer >= 0.

-Default value: `33554432` (ca. 33 mil. records)

 ## query_result_cache_min_query_duration {#query-result-cache-min-query-duration}

-Minimum duration in milliseconds a query needs to run for its result to be cached in the query result cache
+Minimum duration in milliseconds a query needs to run for its result to be cached in the [query result cache](../query-result-cache.md).

 Possible values: